mscheltienne/stimuli/doc/cli.rst

     stimuli_cross --name Cross --winsize 1000 500 --bgcolor 255 255 255 --color 10 10 10

 Note that all the arguments are optional.
-The command by itself will draw a lightgrey fixation cross on a black background.
+The command by itself will draw a lightgrey fixation :class:`~stimuli.visuals.Cross` on a black background.